bibleexchange/courses/poetry/en/407_ecclesiastes_chapter-8.md

 #### 1. Who is like a wise man?

-Solomon searched for a wise man, who knew the interpretation of a thing.
-Solomon knew that wisdom makes a man happier, even in an under the sun premise (makes his face shine ... the sternness of his face is changed).
+Qoholet searched for a wise man, who knew the interpretation of a thing.
+Qoholet knew that wisdom makes a man happier, even in an under the sun premise (makes his face shine ... the sternness of his face is changed).

 "The shining face generally speaks of favour.
 Here it speaks of the wise man who is visibly gracious in his demeanour, and (as the next phrase says) whose gentleness is obvious in his facial expression."
 (Eaton)